Weight-preserving bijections between integer partitions and a class of alternating sign trapezoids: Concluding remarks

 Given $A \in \ASTZ_{n,l}^{i,j}$ such that $p(A)=p$ and $q(A)=q$, consider the associated lattice path from $(-l-2i+3,0)$ to $(j-i,j-i)$ as described in Section~\ref{sec:ASTZLatticePaths}.
 Remove the first and the last step as well as all vertical steps that touch the main diagonal, which yields a lattice path from $(-l-2i-p+4,p+q)$ to $(j-i-1,j-i)$ that does not touch the main diagonal.
 Repeat the following step $i-1$ times: Shift the path to the right by two unit steps such that it intersects the main diagonal; then, reflect the path from the top right intersection point to the endpoint along the main diagonal.
 In the end, we have a lattice path from $(-l-p+2,p+q)$ to $(j-2,j-1)$.
 We rotate this path by $90^{\circ}$ -- for which we have two possibilities -- and insert the missing $q+2$ steps as described in Section~\ref{sec:CSSPPLatticePaths} to obtain a lattice path representation of a $\pi \in \CSSPP_{n,l-1}^{j}$ such that $p_d(\pi)=p$ and $q(\pi)=q$.

 This bijection does not relate the number of $-1$s to the number of $d$-special parts in contrast to the one presented in this paper.
-In order to incorporate the statistic~$\mu$, we required the detour of doubling the number of paths via the left turn representation instead of dealing with a single path and the reflection principle.
+In order to incorporate the statistic~$\mu$, we required the detour of doubling the number of paths via the left turn representation and applying an instance of the Gessel-Viennot involution instead of dealing with a single path and the reflection principle.

 Even in the case of ASMs and DPPs, it is challenging to construct a bijection that includes the number of $-1$s and the number of special parts.
 The majority of established bijections only relate permutation matrices to DPPs without special parts.
 Ayyer \cite{Ayy10} provided a direct bijection that avoids the detour of nonintersecting lattice paths.
 Striker \cite{Str11} presented a bijection that also related the inversion number and the position of the $1$ in the last column of the permutation matrix to the number of parts and the number of maximal parts, respectively.
 Fulmek \cite{Ful20} established a bijection that preserves one additional statistic investigated by Behrend, Di Francesco and Zinn-Justin \cite{BFZ13}.
 The recent bijection by Fischer and Konvalinka \cite{FK20b}, however, is indeed a general bijection between all ASMs and DPPs but it does not preserve any of the statistics that we considered on CSSPPs.